- Faculty & Staff

 We recommend that you do.
 You will appear more genuinely interested in Fredonia, and also we can't give you the outcome of your audition until your Fredonia application is complete.
 Start the application process here.

 Yes, you will need two from music teachers.
 Download the Confidential Letter of Recommendation Form (PDF) with instructions.

 I am interested in the Sound Recording Technology program.
 Do I need to audition?

 Yes.
 The SRT program is a music degree program, and admission to all music degree programs is by audition only.
 SRT applicants are expected to have a strong academic record that includes coursework in mathematics and science.
 The audition for SRT also involves an interview with the head of the program, Prof. Bernd Gottinger.

 I am interested in the Music Therapy program.
 Do I need to audition?

 Yes.
 The Music Therapy program is a music degree program, and admission to all music degree programs is by audition only.
 In addition, Music Therapy applicants must also interview with the head of the program, Prof. Joni Milgram-Luterman.

 Do I need an accompanist for my audition?

 Instrumental auditions must be unaccompanied, but vocal ones must be accompanied.
-Singers are welcome to bring your own accompanist to the audition, but we also supply them at no extra cost for both on- and off-campus auditions.
+Singers are welcome to bring their own accompanist to the audition or we can provide one for an additional fee.
+This applies to both on- and off-campus auditions.

 Does the piano accompanist want original copies of the piano music?
 Or should I put photocopies in plastic sleeves?